Tatenda-Prince/Lauching-A-Website-Using-S3-With-Terraform/README.md

 ```

-2. This Terraform configuration sets up a static website hosted on AWS S3.
+2.This Terraform configuration sets up a static website hosted on AWS S3.
 It creates an S3 bucket with a public-read ACL, configures a bucket policy to allow public access to its objects, and enables static website hosting with "index.html" as the default page.

 The aws_s3_object resource uploads website files retrieved from a specified module (hashicorp/dir/template) into the bucket.